ARFNA/arfna-website/README.md

 [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.
 [Node](https://nodejs.org/en/) version 16.14.0.

+Ensure you run `npm install` before attempting commands and development.

 ## Development server

 Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/` or use the `--open` suffix.
 The app will automatically reload if you change any of the source files.